victor-yacovlev/yajudge/README.md

 Documentation on content preparation explained in Russian using Demo course matching this repository [demo](./demo) subdirectory.

-Demo course in Russian available at [demo.yajudge.ru](https://demo.yajudge.ru).
+Demo course in Russian was available at [demo.yajudge.ru](https://demo.yajudge.ru).
+Now it not available due to sanctions that do not allow to pay cheap hosting.
+Please contact me for donations if you can pay server outside the Russia.

 ## Build